vaishvik24/cantor-assessment/README.md

   would be the best solution to use.
 - Error handling for corner cases such as ticker name does not exist, invalid time range input etc.
 - Use `user.properties` file to get available user credential and modification in it.
+- Code is written the scalable way such that new APIs, Functions, or Features can be added with minimal changes in the current codebase.

 #### 🔜 Future Improvements: